Haseeb1399/Notes/Research-Notes/Research/Meeting Notes.md

 2. Single Query Breakdown:
 	1. For each of the supported queries, we can breakdown how much of the latency is due to the network and how much due to our overhead.
 Argue about having edge deployments being more beneficial and can reduce latency.
 3. Scalability Benchmark:
 	1. Run benchmark described above, scaling # of executors in the system.
 Couple this with Changing R (Keeping workload the same).
 Discuss how scaling executor proxies can impact Alpha in our case.
 Example: If we add more executors, we have to wait for more requests to fill up executors (more bins than the system).
 To mitigate this, we can reduce R (the height of the bins).
 Changing R will impact executors (if we decide to keep R at executor and loadbalancer the same).
 Changing R will have an impact on Alpha.
-Do we reach an optimal point in terms of performance and security?
+Do we reach an optimal point in terms of performance and security
+		1. Single Executor
+		2. Then 2,4,6 and 8.
 4. Proxy Cache impact on performance:
 	1. Depending on # of proxies, it is possible we cache the index for at-least $\beta$ accesses at the executor.
 Can we somehow measure the impact of this?
+	2. Think of the cache as a different thing.
+We can skip this for now.

+Tasks:
+1. Finishing Joins with Unit Tests. --> By Friday
+2. End to End testing --> Pick similar queries (randomly from each type (select,range,aggregate,join) and this still doesn't break anything). --> By Friday

+4. Replace plain-text with Waffle. --> Ping after spending 1-2 days on the hack and then see if you can implement waffle in go.
+5. Running the Benchmark Client --> Start getting some realistic numbers.
+(Run on Tembo):
+	1. Resolver, Load Balancer on one machine.
+	2. Executor on another machine
+	3. DB Store on third machine.
+6. Performance Tuning:
+	1. For each of the processes (Resolver and Load Balancer).
+	2. If we do wrapper approach, don't go into profiling executor.
+	3. Memory footprint of the resolver.
+(5 GB Database Size).
+7. Move on to Updates.